devalexandre/microservice-style-guide/README.md

 ## CoteJS

-CoteJs is a very small and simple library that allows us to communicate using TCP between various microservices in a very simple and fast way
+CoteJs is a small library that allows us to communicate using TCP between various microservices in a very simple and fast way.

 [CoteJS](https://github.com/dashersw/cote)
 ### example